danielmalinovsky/automated_marketmaker_calc/README.md

 ```

 This package is composed of two main sections: `Payoff calculation` and `Simulation methods`.
-- payoff calculation is engine for simulating internal dynamics of the AMM and getting returns on deposit
+- `payoff calculation` is engine for simulating internal dynamics of the AMM and getting returns on deposit
-- simulation methods are two main methods used for simulationg AMM input data
+- `simulation methods` are two main methods used for simulationg AMM input data

 # Payoff calculation
 Current payoff calculation is based on following features:
 - uniswap v2
 - stable deposit ratio (no withdrawals during simulation period)
 - stable fee split (fees collected in token y and x are split in same ratio at the end of each period

+Payoff method is able to take time series data of exchange rates and exchange volumes.
+Advanced quantitative analyst are welcome to use more advanced simulation mathods, as GARCH, SABR or cointegration simulation methods to simulate exchange rate and volumes together.
+Payoff results will be only as good as presented simulation data.
+Howeve goal of this package is to provide robust AMM engine to calculate payoffs and not simulation of financial time series.

 ## Automated Market Maker (AMM) Payoff Calculator